AP Exclusive: MLB projects $640K per game loss with no fans

 Detroit would have the lowest negative EBIDTA — an accounting measure used to assess profitability — at $84 million, with Baltimore at $90 million, and Pittsburgh and Tampa Bay at $91 million each.
 Figures exclude distributions from the central office, which projects to collect $1.34 billion in media revenue.

-The figures were calculated by MLB and its clubs, and the frequently skeptical union already has
+The figures were calculated by MLB and its clubs, and the frequently skeptical union already hasrequested a slew of documents from MLB.

 MLB said 2019 revenue was 39% local gate and other in-park sources, followed by 25% central revenue, 22% local media, 11% sponsorship and 4% other.